AAAEEEE/covid19-sounds-neurips/README.md

 ## Dataset

 As discussed in the paper, a DTA needs to be signed for full data access.
 The subsets used for the two main tasks are available upon reasonable request.
-Metadata and statistics can be seen in `data_statistics.ipynb`.
+Metadata and statistics can be seen in `statistics_all_platforms.ipynb`.

 Contact: covid-19-sounds@cl.cam.ac.uk